 Data structuring helps define the testing performed at different levels and across different parameters.

-5. Audit TrailImplement an audit trail to monitor all actions involving patient data.
+5. Audit TrailImplement an audit trail to monitor all actions involving patient data in order to abide by HIPAA compliance requirements.
 This includes modifications, deletions, additions, and just about any other action you can imagine.
 Along with the action, the audit trail logs the time that it occurred and the user that performed it.
 Any suspicious activity or data breach can be referenced against the audit trail to determine the origin.

-- Failover/Load Balancing
+6. Failover/Load Balancing

 In the healthcare domain, the stakes are very high.
-This is all the more reason to pay close attention to your QA team and your software testing strategy.
+Not following HIPAA requirements in protecting patient’s sensitive information within your software system can lead to disastrous consequences, from bad press and loss of patient trust to lawsuits and jeopardizing patient health.
+And no one on your team wants to be the reason that the business suffers any HIPAA-related repercussions.This is all the more reason to pay close attention to your QA team and your software testing strategy.
 The end result will be a solid, dependable product, a happy client, and protected patients.